alson-rai/alson-rai/README.md

 - 👋 Hi, I’m @alson-rai
 - 👀 I’m interested in programming and security.
-- 🌱 I’m currently learning git and AI&ML
+- 🌱 I’m currently learning git and AI&ML.
 - 💞️ I’m looking to collaborate on begginer projects.
 - 📫 How to reach me ...